-If you have a reasonably modern computer with a webcam and a microphone, we can almost certainly use Skype or MSN Messenger to hold a lesson with a video call between us.
+If you have a reasonably modern computer with a webcam and a microphone, we can almost certainly use Skype or Zoom to hold a lesson with a video call between us.

 It’s useful for the amount of students who live too far away but already own a Guitar or a have recently purchased one to try it out.

 This is also the most ideal way for learning how to play at your own pace in the comfort of your own home.